 GHK-Cu Peptide and Skin Health in Perimenopause

-During perimenopause, changes in estrogen levels often lead to thinner, drier skin and slower repair.
-While GHK-Cu has not been studied directly in this stage, its regenerative effects make it an important peptide of interest for skin health in midlife.
+During perimenopause, falling estrogen levels cause skin to thin, dry out, and heal more slowly.
+Although researchers have not studied GHK-Cu directly in this stage, its regenerative effects make it a key peptide of interest for midlife skin support.

-While GHK-Cu supports skin health, some of the best peptides for women in perimenopause are those that help with energy, sleep, and recovery, like Ipamorelin and CJC-1295.
+While GHK-Cu supports skin health, some of the best peptides for women in perimenopause are discussed for energy, sleep, and recovery.
+Ipamorelin and CJC-1295 often fill this role by supporting growth hormone signaling in research.

 Check out GHK-Cu from Peptide Works, a copper-binding peptide connected to skin renewal, collagen production, and potential support for hair growth.